^

 19 May 2024, 10:51

 According to Peter Insio Wang, tumor cells are “cunning.”
-They have sinister ways of evading human immune responses that battle these cancerous invaders.
-Tumor cells express programmed death ligand 1 (PD-L1) molecules, which act as a protective shield that suppresses our immune cells, creating an obstacle to targeted cancer immunotherapies.
+They have sinister ways of evading the human immune responses that fight against these cancerous invaders.
+Tumor cells express programmed death-ligand 1 (PD-L1) molecules, which act as a protective shield that suppresses our immune cells, creating an obstacle to targeted cancer immunotherapies.

-Wang, the Alfred E. Mann Chair in Biomedical Engineering and the Dwight K. And Hildagard E. Baum Chair in Biomedical Engineering, leads a laboratory dedicated to pioneering research into engineered immunotherapies that harness the human immune system to build a future arsenal in the fight against cancer.
+Wang, the Alfred E. Mann Chair in Biomedical Engineering and holder of the Dwight C. and Hildagard E. Baum Chair in Biomedical Engineering, leads a laboratory dedicated to pioneering research into engineered immunotherapies that harness the human immune system to create a future arsenal in the fight against cancer.

-Wang's lab researchers have developed a new approach that turns a tumor cell's insidious defense mechanisms against itself, turning these "shield" molecules into targets for Wang's lab's chimeric antigen receptor (CAR) T cells, which are programmed to attack the cancer. p>
+Researchers in Wang's lab have developed a new approach that turns a tumor cell's insidious defense mechanisms against itself, turning these "shield" molecules into targets for Wang's lab-engineered chimeric antigen receptor (CAR) T cells programmed to attack cancer.

-The work, conducted by Wang's lab postdoctoral fellow Lingshan Zhu, along with Wang, postdoctoral fellow Longwei Liu, and their co-authors, was published in the journal ACS Nano.
+The work, conducted by Wang's lab postdoctoral fellow Lingshan Zhu, along with Wang, research scientist Longwei Liu and their co-authors, was published in the journal ACS Nano.

-CAR T-cell therapy is a revolutionary cancer treatment in which T-cells, a type of white blood cell, are removed from the patient and equipped with a unique chimeric antigen receptor (CAR).
-CAR binds to antigens associated with cancer cells, directing T cells to destroy cancer cells.
+CAR T-cell therapy is a revolutionary cancer treatment in which T cells, a type of white blood cell, are removed from a patient and given a unique chimeric antigen receptor (CAR).
+The CAR binds to antigens associated with cancer cells, directing the T cells to kill the cancer cells.

-Wang's lab's latest work is a designed monobody for CAR T cells, which the team calls PDbody, that binds to the PD-L1 protein on a cancer cell, allowing the CAR to recognize the tumor cell and block its defenses.
+The latest work from Wang's lab is a designed monobody for CAR T cells, which the team calls PDbody, that binds to the PD-L1 protein on a cancer cell, allowing the CAR to recognize the tumor cell and block its defenses.

-"Imagine that the CAR is a real car.
-You have an engine and gasoline.
+"Think of CAR as a real car.
+You have an engine and gas.
 But you also have a brake.
-Essentially, the engine and gasoline push the CAR T to move forward and destroy the tumor.
-But PD-L1 acts as a brake, which stops him," Wang said.
+Essentially, the engine and gas push CAR T to move forward and kill the tumor.
+But PD-L1 acts as a brake that stops it," Wang said.

-In this work, Zhu, Liu, Wang and team engineered T cells to block this inhibitory “braking” mechanism and turn the PD-L1 molecule into a target for killing.
+In this work, Zhu, Liu, Wang and team engineered T cells to block this inhibitory "brake" mechanism and make the PD-L1 molecule a target for destruction.

-"This PDbody-CAR chimeric molecule can lead our CAR T to attack, recognize and destroy the tumor.
-At the same time, it will block and prevent the tumor cell from stopping the CAR T attack.
-Thus, our CAR T will be more powerful," said Wang.
+"This chimeric PDbody-CAR molecule can make our CAR T cells attack, recognize and kill the tumor.
+At the same time, it will block and prevent the tumor cell from stopping the CAR T cell's attack.
+In this way, our CAR T cells will be more powerful," Wang said.

-CAR T-cell therapy is most effective for “liquid” cancers such as leukemia.
-The goal for the researchers was to develop advanced CAR T cells that can distinguish between cancer cells and healthy cells.
+CAR T-cell therapy is most effective against "wet" cancers such as leukemia.
+The challenge for researchers has been to develop advanced CAR T cells that can differentiate between cancer and healthy cells.

 Wang's lab is exploring ways to target the technology to tumors so that CAR T cells are activated at the tumor site without affecting healthy tissue.

 In this work, the team focused on a highly invasive form of breast cancer that expresses the protein PD-L1.
-However, PD-L1 is also expressed by other cell types.
-Therefore, the researchers looked at the unique tumor microenvironment—the cells and matrices immediately surrounding the tumor—to ensure that their designed PDbody would bind more specifically to cancer cells.
+However, PD-L1 is also expressed by other types of cells.
+So the researchers looked at the unique tumor microenvironment – the cells and matrices immediately surrounding the tumor – to ensure that their designed PDbody would bind more specifically to cancer cells.

-"We know that the pH in the tumor microenvironment is relatively low—it's a little acidic," Zhu said.
-"So we wanted our PDbody to have better binding ability in an acidic microenvironment, which will help our PDbody distinguish tumor cells from other surrounding cells."
+"We know that the pH in the tumor microenvironment is relatively low - it's a little acidic," Zhu said.
+"So we wanted our PDbody to have better binding ability in an acidic microenvironment, which would help our PDbody distinguish tumor cells from other surrounding cells."

-To improve treatment precision, the team used a proprietary genetic gate system called SynNotch, which ensures that CAR T cells with a PDbody only attack cancer cells that express a different protein known as CD19, reducing the risk of damage to healthy cells.
+To improve the precision of treatment, the team used a genetic "gate" system called SynNotch, which ensures that CAR T cells with PDbody attack only cancer cells expressing a different protein known as CD19, reducing the risk of damaging healthy cells.

-"Simply put, T cells will only be activated at the tumor site thanks to this SynNotch gating system," Zhu said.
-"Not only is the pH more acidic, but the surface of the tumor cell will determine whether the T cell is activated, giving us two levels of control."
+"Simply put, T cells will only be activated at the tumor site thanks to this SynNotch gate system," Zhu said.
+"Not only is the pH more acidic, but the tumor cell surface will determine whether the T cell will be activated, giving us two levels of control."

-Zhu noted that the team used a mouse model, and the results showed that the SynNotch gating system directs CAR T cells with a PDbody to activate only at the tumor site, killing tumor cells and remaining safe for other parts of the animal.
+Zhu noted that the team used a mouse model, and the results showed that the SynNotch gating system directs CAR T cells with PDbody to activate only at the tumor site, killing tumor cells while remaining safe for other parts of the animal.

 The researchers created a directed evolution platform with a giant library of iterations of their designed protein to discover which version might be most effective.

-"We needed to create something that would recognize PD-L1 on the tumor surface," Wang said.
+"We needed to create something that would recognize PD-L1 on the surface of the tumor," Wang said.

 "Using directed evolution, we selected a large number of different monobody mutations to select which one would bind to PD-L1.
-The selected version has these features that can not only recognize tumor PD-L1, but also block the inhibitory mechanism, which it has, and then direct the CAR T cell to the surface of the tumor to attack and destroy the tumor cells."
+The selected version has these features that can not only recognize tumor PD-L1, but also block the brake mechanism that it has, and then direct the CAR T cell to the surface of the tumor to attack and kill the tumor cells."

-"Imagine if you wanted to find a very specific fish in the ocean - it would be really difficult," Liu said.
-"But now with the directed evolution platform we've developed, we have a way to target these specific proteins with the desired function."
+"Imagine if you wanted to find a very specific fish in the ocean – that would be really difficult," Liu said.
+"But now with the directed evolution platform we've developed, we have a way to fish out these specific proteins with the right function."

 The research team is now exploring how to optimize the proteins to create even more precise and effective CAR T cells before moving into clinical applications.
-This also includes integrating the proteins with Wang's lab's breakthrough focused ultrasound applications to remotely control CAR T cells so they activate only at tumor sites.
+This also includes integrating the proteins with Wang’s lab’s breakthrough focused ultrasound applications to remotely control CAR T cells so that they are activated only at tumor sites.

-"We now have all these genetic tools to manipulate, control, and program these immune cells to have as much power and function as they can," Wang said.
-"We're hoping to create new ways to direct their function for particularly challenging solid tumor treatments."
+"We now have all these genetic tools to manipulate, control and program these immune cells to have so much power and function," Wang said.
+"We hope to create new ways to direct their function for particularly challenging solid tumor treatments."

 You are reporting a typo in the following text: